LTRData/ImDisk/readme.txt

   ImDisk Virtual Disk Driver for Windows NT/2000/XP/2003/Vista/7/8/8.1/10

-  PLEASE NOTE: This project is not recommended on recent versions of Windows.
+  PLEASE NOTE: This project is not recommended on recent versions of Windows (versions after XP).
 There are many known compatibility issues because of a very old design for compatibility with as old versions as Windows NT 3.51.
 No new features will be added to this project but it will remain available here because it could still be useful in certain scenarios.

   I will continue development of Arsenal Image Mounter instead.
 That has a different design and emulates complete disks and is compatible